t04glovern/aws-robomaker-docker/README.md

-# AWS RoboMaker Sample Application - CloudWatch Monitoring
+# AWS RoboMaker Dockerized [Sample Application - CloudWatch Monitoring]

 Monitor health and operational metrics for a fleet of robots in a simulated home using AWS CloudWatch Metrics and AWS CloudWatch Logs.
 Streamed metrics include speed, distance to nearest obstacle, distance to current goal, robot CPU utilization, and RAM usage.